 The good thing here is, it can be almost anything where you can put a note on: a personalized journal, a wood-framed décor, or even a mug.
 They’re simple yet incredibly helpful.

-You can literally relieve the pain your loved one is feeling with a massage.
+You can literally relieve some of the pain your loved one is feeling with a massage.
 Make sure that you choose a company certified in oncology massage, though.
+Plus, this could be a great bonding experience if you go together!

 It’s a busy season, and it’s tempting to just go with the first one you pick off the shelves.
 However, putting a little more thought into getting cancer survivor gifts is the best way to warm up their hearts and lift their morale this holiday season.